Round back bent and broken

 so close your eyes and hear my music.

+As I leave you with my poetic offerings today I give you this mock Irish blessing.
 May your music today be soothing.
-May you share your song with all those you come in contact with...and no matter what instrument you play....know that you are part of the great band called the human race.
-Bless you today!
+May you share your song with all those you come in contact with...and no matter what instrument you play....may you know that you are part of a great earthly band called the human race.
+God Bless you and yours today.